permaweb/ao/servers/cu/README.md

 All public routes exposed by the `ao` Compute Unit can be found in `/routes`.
-Each route is composed in `/route/index.js`, which is then composed further in `app.js`, the Express server.
+Each route is composed in `/route/index.js`, which is then composed further in `app.js`, the Fastify server.
 This is the Driving Adapter.

 #### Middleware

-In lieu of using `express` middleware api, which is specific to `express` and not so ergonomic for JS developers, this `ao` Compute Unit uses simple function composition to achieve middleware behavior on routes.
+In lieu of using `fastify` middleware api, which is not so ergonomic for JS developers, this `ao` Compute Unit uses simple function composition to achieve middleware behavior on routes.
 This allows for a more idiomatic developer experience -- if an error occurs, it can simply be thrown, which bubbles and is caught by a middleware that is composed at the top (see `withErrorHandler.js`).
-This is in contrast to using `express` `next` middleware paradigm which is clunky and not very ergonomic, and does catch bubbled errors.

-In fact, our routes don't event import `express`, and instead are injected an instance of `express` to mount routes onto.
+In fact, our routes don't event import `fastify`, and instead are injected an instance of `fastify` to mount routes onto.

-> `express` middleware is still leveraged, it is abstracted away from the
+> `fastify` middleware is still leveraged, it is abstracted away from the
 > majority of the developer experience, only existing in `app.js`

 Business logic is injected into routes via a composed middleware `withDomain.js`